Much of Gavin’s experience both at 4 New Square until 2004 and at 3PB since then has been in professional liability claims.

 Commercial update: pay the correct issue fee or limitation may not stop running

 The Chancery Division has recently considered what the effect of paying the wrong court fee is, on limitation.
-Claimants’ solicitors need to be aware that...Read more
+Claimants’ solicitors need to be aware that an ...Read more